Mrs. Bowdich

-Evelyne Webb Bowdich' (Note: Her first name has been variously spelled as Eveline and Evelyn.
-Her surname is sometimes spelled Bowditch.)
-(1861–1930), who wrote under the name Mrs. Bowdich, was an English writer and inventor.
-She contributed articles to the child rearing journal Baby: The Mother's Magazine, which formed the basis for her book, Confidential Chats with Mothers: On the Healthy Rearing of Children (1890).
-She also authored a vegetarian cookbook, New Vegetarian Dishes (1892).
-In addition, she filed two patents: a "drop receiver" (1890) to catch drips from siphon spouts and a "drip arrester" (1914) to prevent unwanted drips.
+Evelyne Webb Bowdich' (Note: Her first name is also recorded as Eveline and Evelyn.
+Her birth and death records give her first name as Evelyne.
+While her surname is given as Bowdich on her marriage and death records, it is sometimes recorded as Bowditch.)
+(22 August 1861 – 22 October 1930), who wrote under the name Mrs. Bowdich, was an English writer on child rearing and vegetarian cookery.
+She contributed articles to Baby: The Mother's Magazine, several of which were revised and expanded for her book Confidential Chats with Mothers (1890).
+She also wrote the cookbook New Vegetarian Dishes (1892), which went through multiple editions.
+Bowdich filed patents in 1890 and 1914 for devices intended to prevent drips from siphons, and she supported animal welfare causes.

 Biography

 Early life

-Evelyne Webb George was born in Watford, in the third quarter of 1861.
-She was the youngest daughter of Richard George.
+Bowdich was born Evelyne Webb George in Bushey on 22 August 1861.
+She was the youngest daughter of Richard George, a dance teacher, and Augusta Mary George.

-Child rearing writing
+Writing

-Articles
+Child-rearing articles

-Bowdich authored articles on child rearing for Baby: The Mother's Magazine, including "The Child with the Perpetual Cold", "Our Seed-Time and Harvest", and a series of articles titled "Confidential Chats".
-She also contributed an article on spoiled children to Every Woman's Encyclopaedia.
+Bowdich wrote articles on child rearing for Baby: The Mother's Magazine, edited by Ada Ballin.
+Her contributions included "The Child with the Perpetual Cold", "Our Seed-Time and Harvest", and pieces in the magazine's "Confidential Chats" series.
+She later contributed an article on spoiled children to Every Woman's Encyclopaedia.